On the 6: Commercial performance

 On the 6 was a commercial success, which surprised critics as it was considered a big risk for Lopez.
 For the week ending June 19, 1999, it debuted at number eight on the Billboard 200, selling 112,000 units during the same week "If You Had My Love" spent its second week at number one on the Billboard Hot 100.
 The next week the album dropped to number 12, although its lead single remained atop the Hot 100.
 Its third week saw the album remain at this position.
 According to Nielsen SoundScan, On the 6 sold almost 400,000 copies during its first four weeks.
 Throughout July the album performed steadily, remaining in the Billboard 200's top twenty.
 By August 21 the album had spent ten weeks on the top twenty, while "If You Had My Love" had been in the top ten of the Hot 100 for twelve weeks.
 By October, On the 6 had sold 1.6 million copies in the United States.
 After a one-year run on the chart the album fell off by the week of June 3, 2000, after charting at number 173.
 It re-entered two weeks later at number 179, before dropping to number 186 and falling off the chart the following week.
 Overall, On the 6 experienced a 53-week run on the Billboard 200.
 The album also peaked at number eight on Billboard's Top R&B/Hip-Hop Albums chart, and was certified triple platinum by the Recording Industry Association of America for shipments of over three million units.
 By October 2010 Billboard's Gary Trust reported that the album had sold 2.81 million copies in the United States, making it Lopez's second-bestseller overall.
-To date On the 6 has sold a total of 2.9 million copies, according to Nielsen Music/MRC Data.
+As of 2020, On the 6 has sold a total of 2.9 million copies, according to Nielsen Music/MRC Data.